Three adventurous hikes in Iceland

 Before you go, be sure to read our tips for a safe hike.
 Just to be sure.

 The Hólmatungur valley

-Hólmatungur is a oasis area in the canyon of the glacial river Jokulsá in the Vatnajökull national park.
-Cutting through the rocky plains of north east Iceland, the river, who originate at the roots of Vatnajökull glacier, flows down this valley.
-The gorge is decorated with many flowers of various colours, rivers, brooks and streams.
-The catastrophic floodings that created this canyon left lots of beautiful basaltic columns and other rock formations.
+Hólmatungur is an oasis area in the canyon of the glacial river Jökulsá in the Vatnajökull national park.
+Cutting through the rocky plains of northeast Iceland, the river, who originate at the roots of the Vatnajökull glacier, flows down this valley.
+The gorge is decorated with many flowers of various colors, rivers, brooks, and streams.
+The catastrophic floods that created this canyon left lots of beautiful basaltic columns and other rock formations.

 According to the legend, a widow, who lived in the lowlands, decided to try to escape the bubonic plague, which struck the country in the past.
 She and her people moved to Hólmatungur with provisions to last them a long time.
 When they were on the brink of starvation the shepherd was slaughtered but not eaten because the widow, who was a stocky woman, decided to move back home.
 She was afraid, that she might be the next one on the menu.